SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 - TemplateRef.
 - a web component.

-In the template use the hash symbol `#` to declare a template variable.
+In the template, use the hash symbol `#` to declare a template variable.

 The following template variable `#phone` declares a phone variable on an `<input>` element.